 I spent five weeks this summer living in San Francisco's Mission District, going to bars that let my dogs roam free, making plans for big hiking trips, and pretending that I was going to learn to surf.
 Instead, I mostly ate sandwiches.
 Lots of sandwiches.
 Over 50 of 'em.
-This week, I'm walking you through the best.
+Now, I'm walking you through the best.

 While San Francisco's Mission District may be more well known for its burritos and tacos, it's no slouch in the Mexican sandwich department, either.
 Today we continue our search for the best sandwich in San Francisco's Mission District with tortas and pambazos.

 Though there are tortas available in most of the burrito joints that dot the Mission, we limited our search to shops that specialize in sandwiches.
 At each location, we tasted at least two options (when available), and always asked for recommendations from the house and/or regulars.
 Sandwiches were evaluated based on the quality of the bread, the flavor of the main filling, and the balance of the toppings.

 The Best Torta: Rajas Con Queso, From La Torta Gorda

 The name of this 12-year-old Mission stand-by translates to the "The Fat Sandwich."
 It'd be an apt description for any of the 21 variations they have on their menu.
 Even if they served only their "junior"-sized versions, they could name the restaurant "The Not-Quite-Fat-but-Still-Big-Enough-to-Make-a-Large-Meal-and-Maybe-Leak-Out-Onto-Your-Hands-Just-The-Right-Amount Sandwich"